Topl/brambl-cli/microsite/docs/tutorials/create-tx.md

 This will create a transaction that spends the interaction `$INTERACTION_NR` of the template `$LOCK_TEMPLATE` of the fellowship `$FELLOWSHIP` and sends `$SEND_AMOUNT` polys to the address `$TO_ADDRESS`.
 The transaction will be stored in the file `$TX_FILE`.

-The `--from-interaction` parameter is only required if the fellowship is `noparty`.
+The `--from-interaction` parameter is only required if the fellowship is `nofellowship`.
 If the fellowship is `self`, or any template where there is at least one fellowship, then the `--from-interaction` parameter is not required.

 ## Prove the Transaction